Before we begin our mapping project, let’s take a few moments to familiarize ourselves with GIS within the context of Digital Humanities.

 What is Geographic Information Systems (GIS)?

-Below is a small list of Digital Humanities projects that use themes of geography, space, and/or maps:
+Below is a small list of Digital Humanities projects that use themes of geography, space, and/or cartography: